rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 [⬆️Back To Top](#table-of-contents)

-The Proxy Design Pattern is a structural design pattern that provides a `surrogate` or `placeholder` for another object to control access to it.
+The Proxy Design Pattern is a `structural design` pattern that provides a `surrogate` or `placeholder` for another object to control access to it.
 This pattern is useful when you want to add an `extra layer of control` over access to an object.
 The proxy acts as an `intermediary`, controlling access to the real object.

 > Real world example:

 A real-world example can be `a cheque or credit card` as a proxy for what is in our bank account.
 It can be used in place of cash and provides a means of accessing that cash when required.

-> Components of Proxy Design Pattern
+> 3 Components of Proxy Design Pattern

 1. Subject
 2. RealSubject